 Lately, I have been reading comments asking about CF training and certification.
-A lot of CF developers want to improve their CFML skills.
+A lot of CF developers want to improve their skills.

 The ColdFusion community is one of the best I have seen.
 Honestly.
-From the many excellent conferences to some other helpful resources, like online training for example.
+From so many excellent conferences to some other helpful resources, like online training for example.
 You can meet a lot of people just being happy to share their knowledge, and talk to other developers and enthusiasts about CFML, Lucee, ColdBox, or any other topic.

 CF is always on the spotlight about being outdated, expensive, or any other reason non -CF-ers might say CFML should go to history.
-The reasons why ColdFusion is not dead are explained in this excellent article by Bret Peters
+The reasons why ColdFusion is not dead are explained in this excellent article by Bret Peters.

 One excellent example is from Teddy Tapawan, and this is what he said about ColdFusion when I met him at IntoTheBox Conference 2017.

 Now, let’s take a look at the list of all online places available for ColdFusion training:

 1. Adobe ColdFusion Developer Center

 Here you can learn the basics of ColdFusion programming and follow the latest updates from Adobe.